Riding At Night: "High Visibility" Tips for Safety

 Also, keep in mind that specific high-visibility motorcycle gear is a strict requirement on all military installations.
 A certain percentage of riding gear must be Hi-Viz.

 The reason for the requirements is because it saves lives.
+The military knows that high viz is important when you need to be seen to stay alive.

 If you’re planning to visit a military installation on your bike, make sure to check the requirements before showing up -- otherwise you won’t be allowed to ride on base.